auth0/docs/articles/connections/enterprise/azure-active-directory/v2/index.md

 4. Click **Create**.

+5. On the **Login Experience** tab you can configure how users log in with this connection.

+<%= include('./_login-experience-tab.md') %>

-5. If you have appropriate Azure AD administrative permissions to *give consent* to the application so users can log in, then click **Continue**.
+6. If you have appropriate Azure AD administrative permissions to *give consent* to the application so users can log in, then click **Continue**.

     You will be asked to [log in to your Azure AD account](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#requesting-consent-for-an-entire-tenant) and give consent.
 Otherwise, provide the given URL to your administrator so that they can give consent.